Research by Manchester Met

 sport

-Research led by Manchester Metropolitan University (2022) interviewed adults with learning disabilities who live in supported living or residential care about where they live and how this affects their health, wellbeing and lifestyles.
+Research led by Manchester Metr (2022) interviewed adults with learning disabilities in supported living or residential care about where they live and how this affects their health, wellbeing and lifestyles.
 The 200 Lives project, with partners National Development Team for Inclusion, the London School of Economics and Changing our Lives, also evaluated how different housing support services operate, their quality and cost.

-Researchers have created an environmentally friendly finishing method for textiles with antimicrobial properties, using plant-based substances which can be applied to organic cotton materials that can be reused again and again.
+Researchers have created an environmentally friendly finishing method for textiles with antimicrobial properties, using plant-based substances which can be applied to organic cotton materials that can be reused.
 The study was funded by the Global Challenges Research Fund (GCRF) and the latest findings (2021) suggest that this antibacterial finishing of cotton could be scaled up to help improve hygiene and health at a community level using locally produced herbs from India.

 Meet Sade